alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 would make the world a better place.

-But if you're going to revel in tribalism, if you're going to divide the world into "the system" and "the free" and shift the boundaries whenever they make you uncomfortable, if you refuse to accept people smarter than you disagree on politics, I will find it very hard to respect you.
+But if you're going to revel in tribalism, if you're going to divide the world into "the system" and "the free" and shift the boundaries to make yourself mad at the person of your choice, or if you're going to decide whether someone's smart or dumb based on which candidate they like, I will find it very hard to respect you.
+I will find it very hard to tolerate you.
+If you refuse to be civil in debates, I will ignore you.

+In contrast, if you understand that people are messy, political beliefs are a maze of wrong turns, and can argue with people you disagree with while respecting their inherent worth as a person, then holy shit, *we should keep in touch*.

+Oh, and if you make a conspiracy video with horrible justification, I'll feel free to laugh at you.
+It's not nice, in fact it's downright mean, but I find it a hell of a lot easier than thinking about a world where people will believe something because an eight minute video pandered to them in the right way.